- Search The Registry

 Shortly after midnight on August 14, 1906 a group of men across the road from Fort Brown and dressed in army uniforms began firing shots randomly into buildings and at streetlights for about 10 minutes.
 The random bullets killed a bartender, and seriously wounded a police lieutenant.
 Military rifle cartridges and clips from Springfield rifles recently issued to the 25th regiment were found at the scene.
 Several Brownsville citizens immediately claimed that they saw Blacks shooting.

 This would become known as the “Brownsville Massacre”.
 Major Penrose said it could not have been Black soldiers because all the battalion's soldiers were accounted for by company commanders at the 10:00 PM curfew check and again immediately after the shooting.
 The rifles were also checked and none had been recently fired.
 Five witnesses said they saw Black soldiers but could not identify anyone, and they were not under oath.

 President Roosevelt ordered two investigations, one by Major August Blocksom and a second by General Ernest Garlington, a racist native of South Carolina.
 The President delayed his decision until after his re-election so as not to loose much needed Black support.
-Subsequently, on November 28, 1906, he ordered the discharge of all 167 soldiers of the first battalion without honor, and he denied the soldiers all back pay and pension benefits.
+On November 28, 1906, he ordered the discharge of all 167 soldiers of the first battalion without honor, and he denied the soldiers all back pay and pension benefits.
 The soldiers never received a formal trial or the benefit of legal counsel, and this remains the only example of mass punishment without the benefit of trial in U.S. military history.
 White people across the country celebrated Roosevelt's decision.